merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 {% include _project-anvio-version.html %}

-{: .notice}
-This tutorial is tailored for anvi'o <b>version 2.2.2, or later</b>.
-You can learn which version you have on your computer by typing `anvi-profile --version` in your terminal.
-The tutorial for older anvi'o releases from v1 family is [here]({% post_url anvio/2015-05-02-anvio-tutorial-v1 %}) (but **v1** is so 2015, and you should never use it ever again).

 The goal of this tutorial is to provide a brief overview of the anvi'o workflow for the analysis of assembly-based shotgun metagenomic data.
 Throughout this tutorial you will primarily learn about the following topics:

 * Process your contigs,

 * Profile your metagenomic samples and merge them,

 * Visualize your data, identify and/or refine genome bins interactively, and create summaries of your results.

 If we are missing things, or parts of the tutorial is not clear, please let us know, and we will do our best to improve it.

-You should also feel free to contact us if you are not sure whether anvi'o is the platform to go after a certain question.
+Metagenomics is extremely rich, and this tutorial will not prepare you to be able to unlock the potential of your data.
+It will only give you an initial steps into the anvi'o software ecosystem and its philosophy dealing with data.
+Please feel free to come to anvi'o Slack and tell us about your project, and ask for best practices given your needs.

+{% include _join-anvio-slack.html %}

 ---

-If you are here, you must have already [installed]({% post_url anvio/2016-06-26-installation-v2 %}) the platform (hopefully without much trouble), and have run the infamous ["mini test"]({% post_url anvio/2016-06-26-installation-v2 %}#running-the-mini-test) successfully.
+If you are here, you must have already [installed]({% post_url anvio/2016-06-26-installation-v2 %}) the platform (hopefully without much trouble).

 It is always a good idea to stick with stable versions of the platform, as the snapshots from [the codebase](http://github.com/meren/anvio) can be very unstable and/or broken.
 However we also need people who like to live at the edge, and who would follow the development, test new features, join discussions, and push us to do better.